Knowledgeable Gulfport Wrongful Death Lawyers Ready To Serve You

 In addition, in a wrongful death case, the personal representative of the victim’s estate can seek to recover damages on behalf of the estate as well.
 Any damages recovered on behalf of the estate will be distributed to the victim’s beneficiaries in accordance with the terms of his or her estate plan.
 Or, if the victim did not leave an estate plan, to his or her heirs in accordance with Mississippi law.

 Importantly, there are restrictions on how and when family members and the victim’s personal representative can seek compensation for wrongful death.
 As a result, it is critical for the family members and personal representatives to work together and make informed decisions about asserting their legal rights.
-During your free initial consultation, our lawyers will walk you through everything you need to know in order to protect your right to maximum compensation.
+During your free initial consultation, our attorneys will walk you through everything you need to know in order to protect your right to maximum compensation.

 Q: What types of losses are the victim's family members and estate entitled to recover?